mattlaguardia/py-timer/README.md

 Made a fun little timer to run in terminal.

-Will need a version of python on machine, all you need to do is clone down repo, and start up app with python.
+You will need a version of python on machine to run the code.

+Just clone the repo to local directory and run:

 ``` bash
 $ python timer.py